bitcoin/bitcoin/doc/external-signer.md

 ## Example usage

 The following example is based on the [HWI](https://github.com/syscoin-core/HWI) tool.
+Version 2.0 or newer is required.
 Although this tool is hosted under the Syscoin Core GitHub organization and maintained by Syscoin Core developers, it should be used with caution.
 It is considered experimental and has far less review than Syscoin Core itself.
 Be particularly careful when running tools such as these on a computer with private keys on it.

 When using a hardware wallet, consult the manufacturer website for (alternative) software they recommend.
 As long as their software conforms to the standard below, it should be able to work with Syscoin Core.